 Protein is quite literally life!
 It is fundamental to every process in the body but not many people understand what protein for horses is; why protein for horses is so important; what it looks like when your horse is low in protein; the best place to get protein for horses and how you can make sure there is enough protein to create a robust healthy horse.

-Protein can be thought of as being like the alphabet, each letter is an amino acid which forms a chain to make a protein in the same way as letters strung together make words.
-Just as out of the alphabet many thousands of words can be constructed, out of amino acids ALL the proteins in the body are made.
+Protein can be thought of as being like the alphabet, each letter is an amino acid that forms a chain to make a protein in the same way as letters strung together make words.
+Just as out of the alphabet many thousands of words can be constructed, out of amino acids, ALL the proteins in the body are made.

-The alphabet has two categories of letter, consonants and vowels.
-With just these 26 letters many thousands or words can be made just by arranging them in different orders.
-However without the very important vowels many words would not be able to be made.
+The alphabet has two categories of letters, consonants and vowels.
+With just these 26 letters many thousands of words can be made just by arranging them in different orders.
+However, without the very important vowels, many words would not be able to be made.
 Letters make words that in turn make sentences for unlimited information and the ability to transmit that information.
-Amino acids are the same they make proteins that in turn make structures which build and run the amazing living things on our planet.
+Amino acids are the same they make proteins that in turn make structures that build and run the amazing living things on our planet.

 The 10 Essential Amino Acids for Horses

-The wall of the horse’s digestive tract (stomach, fore and hind gut) cannot absorb polypeptide protein because the molecules of protein are too large.
-Instead every protein your horse eats is broken down into its smaller amino acid building blocks or the small peptide groups of amino acids and these absorbed through the intestinal wall into the body.
-Then these amino acids and peptides are transported to individual cells and reassembled into what ever protein that cell needs.
+The wall of the horse’s digestive tract (stomach, fore and hindgut) cannot absorb polypeptide protein because the molecules of protein are too large.
+Instead, every protein your horse eats is broken down into its smaller amino acid building blocks or the small peptide groups of amino acids and these are absorbed through the intestinal wall into the body.
+Then these amino acids and peptides are transported to individual cells and reassembled into whatever protein that cell needs.